 Try resetting your Wi-Fi connection and reconnecting to the network.

-2. If you’re using mobile data, go to “Settings -> Cellular” and turn “Cellular Data” off and back on after a few seconds.
+- If you’re using mobile data, go to “Settings -> Mobile Data” and turn “Mobile Data” off and back on after a few seconds.

 If the problem persists, try restoring your network settings to their original configuration.

-1. Go to “Settings -> General -> Reset” and choose “Reset Network Settings.”
+- Go to “Settings -> General -> Transfer or Reset iPhone -> Reset” and choose “Reset Network Settings.”

 If you’ve ever panicked after Safari closed unexpectedly and couldn’t get the app to start, you probably encountered a bug that affects Safari’s search engine suggestions.
 This issue can cause the app to crash, freeze, or fail to start altogether.
 Although the bug usually plagues devices running iOS 10, it can affect just about any iPhone or iPad.